Hadida721/ProtfolioProject/README.md

 1st Process was changing data formats(SaleDate)

-2nd Process was populating the property Address Data , here we exchanged Null Values
+2nd Process was populating the property Address Data , here  Null Values where exchanged

 Using a Self-Join to fill in the NULL values of property addresses that had the same Parcel ID